Biographical Notes for Members of the Open Data Governance Board (ODGB)

 Dr. Adegboyega Ojo

-Dr. Adegboyega Ojo is Senior Research Fellow and Head of the E-Government Unit at the Insight Centre for Data Analytics, NUI Galway.
-He is also Principal Investigator of a number of European Union Projects.
-He was Senior Lecturer at the University of Lagos, Nigeria, where he earlier earned his Doctorate degree and also worked at the Centre for Electronic Governance, United Nations University (UNU) in Macao SAR, China.
-At UNU, he supported governments in Africa, Asia, and Latin America.
-Adegboyega has published widely in the areas of Open Data, e-Participation, Smart Cities and Whole-of-Government models for E-Government.
-His current research investigates conditions and factors for data-driven innovation in government and the society.
+Adegboyega Ojo is Associate Professor of Management and Government Information Systems at Maynooth University School of Business.
+Before his appointment at Maynooth University, he was Senior Research Fellow and Head of the E-Government Unit at the Data Science Institute, NUI Galway.
+He also worked at the Centre for Electronic Governance, United Nations University in Macao SAR, China, where he supported governments in Africa, Asia, and Latin America.
+Adegboyega has published widely in the areas of open data, e-participation, e-government strategy and architecture, and smart cities.
+His current research investigates conditions for effective adoption of data-driven innovation and AI-based solutions in government and society.

 Mr Martin Quigley

 Martin Quigley has over 15 years’ experience in the public, not-for-profit and social services sector.
 Martin is the Director of Data & Analytics with Pobal, an agency which administers funding on behalf of Government Departments through social inclusion, childcare and labour market activation programmes.
 He has led the development of Pobal’s data science and analytic functions, and championed the use of administrative datasets for programme and policy improvement.
 In 2018 Martin and his team won the award for the best use of data science in a Public Sector Body.
 Martin oversees the commissioning of the Pobal HP Deprivation index and supports numerous state agencies and Government Departments in using this tool to objectively target resources towards the communities most in need.

 Dr. Bahareh Heravi